reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

 ````

 ### Creating the client interface
-To create the retrofit interface, we will map every service call with an individual interface method.
+To create the retrofit interface, we will map every service call with a corresponding interface method as shown in the screenshot below.
-In the screenshot below, we can see that the REST service has configured 4 REST endpoints.
-In our client application, we will create corresponding 4 interface methods.

 {{% image alt="settings" src="images/posts/retrofit/REST.jpg" %}}

 ````java